agoric-labs/PlaygroundVat/vat-basedir.md

 Each Vat lives in a "base directory", which contains mutable state for the Vat.
-Create these with `bin/vat create <port>`, which allocates a VatID, creates a new directory named after that VatID, and populates it with state.
+Create these with `bin/vat create <port>`, which allocates a HostID, creates a new directory named after that HostID, and populates it with state.
 Later, you run vat by chdiring into the new base directory and running `bin/vat run`.
 You can also name the base directory directly with `bin/vat run <basedir>`.

+`vat create` makes a Solo Vat, in which the VatID and the HostID are the same.
+To convert it into a member of a Quorum Vat, see below.

 The contents of `BASEDIR` are files with the following names:

 * `id`: the short printable VatID
+* `host-id`: the short printable HostID
 * `private-id`: private keys needed to claim that ID
 * `listen-ports`: a list of multiaddrs, one per line, where this node listens, typically `/ip4/0.0.0.0/tcp/$PORT`